NeoGranular/lanyon/_posts/2016-05-25-zhan-xian-chapter-79.md

 “After all, the pill recipe was not complete, I don’t blame you all, stay your hand!”

 Elder Wu’s words proclaimed the defeat of everyone’s effort.
 The three pill concocting masters dejectedly let go of the furnace, the lid of the furnace automatically opened, revealing the situation inside.

 Except for a lump of a black thing, nothing else was there.
 Although it was still releasing a strong Spirit Power as before, they were all very clear that this were the dregs of an already failed concoction and not the Heaven Seizing Pill they were seeking.

 Looking at this black lump, a light flashed in Yang Chen’s eyes.

-Chapter Title- Failed Refining
+# Failed Refining